christoferlof/posts/posts/2012-12-12-continuous-delivery-is-not-just-automated-deployments.md

 layout: post
 tags: rant
 ---
+# Continuous Delivery is not just automated deployments

 The Continuous Delivery wave seems to be what people are trying to surf these days.
 I'm a bit worried though when I see posts and articles, especially from the Microsoft Community, where people claim they do Continuous Delivery when in fact the only thing they achieved is an automated deployment triggered by a check-in.